dimitriosdetsikas/MLP/README.md

 ################### Machine Learning for InfoSEC ###################################

+The scripts will help us with our security investigations.
+We are using machine learning algorithms with python to predict and train our model to become more resistance to attacks:

         Malware detection with API Calls, PE Headers, and Deep Learning.
         Bots, Advanced Persistent Threats & Anomaly detection with ML and ELK.

+Let's build up our machine where our code will run.

 ##### Installation steps: